THERAAB/nix-homelab/README.md

 ### Download NixOS
 - Grab the GNOME installer from the [NixOS Downloads Page](https://nixos.org/download.html#nix-install-linux)
 - Copy it onto a flash drive (I recommend [Ventoy](https://www.ventoy.net/en/index.html) for this)
-- Remove DNS resolver from pfSense Interfaces.
+- If you have hardcoded DNS server in pfSense, remove it.
 Otherwise, you will have no DNS during install
   - Services -> DHCP Server -> DNS Servers -> remove IP
   - Repeat for all interfaces
-- In Tailscale admin console
+- Tailscale cleanup of old device
   - Disable Override local DNS
   - delete old tailscale "nix-homelab" device
 - Boot into flash drive